ahmednafies/Redhat7-CIS-Assessment-tool/README.md

 -1.3.2 Ensure filesystem integrity is regularly checked (Scored)

 - 1.7.1.1 Ensure message of the day is configured properly (Scored)

+- 2.2.15 Ensure mail transfer agent is configured for local-only mode (Scored)

 included but requires sudo rights